-Brightest Day, Blackest Night: Justice League story.
+Brightest Day, Blackest Night: Justice League story (could also be considered a Green Lantern story with JL characters given significant supporting roles and subplots).
 A staggering betrayal within the Green Lantern Corps leads to the near-destruction of Oa and the disarray of the greatest peacekeepers in the galaxy.
 In the aftermath of the tragedy on Oa, Earth's Green Lantern Hal Jordan struggles to cope with a devastating series of events.
 The breakdown of his relationship with Carol, the appearance of a mysterious new meta-being, the behind-the-scenes machinations of both an old acquaintance and an unknown enemy, and the death of a friend all cause Hal's life to spiral increasingly out of control.
 Green Lanterns have great strength of will, but there's only so much that one man can take before he breaks.
-Status: In production, approximately two-thirds complete (it's turning out to be a big one).
+Status: Posted, completed.

 Knights of the Future: First Diamond Earth Legion of Superheroes story, introducing the in-universe 31st-century timeline and an adventurous twist on the classic Legion origin story.
 What if Rokk Krinn, Imra Ardeen, and Garth Ranzz didn't meet in space saving R.J.
 Brande, but on Earth in the most mundane-turned-extraordinary circumstances?
 What if was a different assassination attempt at a public event in New Metropolis that drew them together?
 The journey is different but the destination is the same: R.J.
 Brande still waits for them at the end of the road, they are still three people of very different backgrounds whom the fates have seen fit to push together, and they are still the beginning of a majestic group of individuals united towards a common goal: championing justice like the knights of old.
 Status: Posted, completed.

 Chiaroscuro (title may change): The next Legion of Superheroes story, picking up almost immediately after Knights of the Future.
-Much like Origins, Chiaroscuro will span two to three years, and will describe how the Legion grew from the small original group to the team we all know and love.
-Status: In preliminary stages.
+Chiaroscuro will span four years in-story, have multiple story arcs, and chronicle how the Legion grew from the small original group to the team we all know and love.
+Status: In preliminary writing stages.